-What Happens if I Lose My Ledger?
+What Happens If I Lose My Ledger?

-|— Losing your Ledger Nano is nobody’s idea of fun – but knowing what to do, and what’s at stake if you do, will give you peace of mind.|
+|— Losing your Ledger device is nobody’s idea of fun – but knowing what to do, and what’s at stake if you do, will give you peace of mind.|

 — Nobody except you can access that device – this is the function of the PIN code, which only you know.

 — And even without your Ledger Device you can still access, control and restore your accounts – as long as you’ve stored your recovery phrase securely!